 Demand for electricity is expected to increase as the excessive heat and humidity continue.
-Electricity customers can take simple electricity conservation steps such as:
+Electricity customers of all types residential, commercial, industrial, institutional and governmental can take simple electricity conservation steps such as:

-- Closing curtains and blinds to keep out the sun and retain cooler air inside, - Postponing use of major electric household appliances such as stoves, dishwashers and clothes dryers until the cooler evening hours, - · If health permits, setting air conditioner thermostats higher than usual, and - Turning off non-essential electric appliances, equipment and lights.
+- Closing curtains and blinds to keep out the sun and retain cooler air inside, - Postponing use of hot water as well as major electric household appliances such as stoves, dishwashers and clothes washers/dryers until the cooler evening hours, - If health permits, setting air conditioner thermostats higher than usual, and - Turning off non-essential electric appliances, equipment and lights.